mattiaferrarini/cartabinaria.github.io/content/en/wiki/applicativi-web/dynamik.md

 ## Introduction

-[Dynamik](https://github.com/csunibo/dynamik) is the web application that allows you to browse the collections of resources of CSUnibo.
+[Dynamik](https://github.com/cartabinaria/dynamik) is the web application that allows you to browse the collections of resources of CartaBinaria.

 ## Development